neilck/nostr-access-control/README.md

 Access control is the process of determining if a user has rights to access a resource.

+### Developer Guide

+- Install with `npm -i nostr-access-control`
+- Clone repo and run tests using Jest `jest -t "sample"`
+- Compile using Just

 ### Roles

 There are 3 roles in decentralized access control.